 Create Number Formula Field

 <strong> </strong>OR (NumberInputed< 0, MOD (NumberInputed, 2) <>0)

-Now after this article you must be pretty confidant on your knowledge on Formula filed in Salesforce.
-Also you must have understood the object relationship very well.
+Now after this article, you must be pretty confident in your knowledge of Formula filed in Salesforce.
+Also, you must have understood the object relationship very well.

 - Introduction to Cloud Computing (Salesforce.com and Force.com)